Oskaloosa High School (Iowa)

 Oskaloosa High School is a public high school in Oskaloosa, Mahaska County, Iowa, USA.
 It serves about 700 students.
 Courses include offerings through William Penn University and Indian Hills Community College.
-It is at 1816 North 3rd Street in Oskaloosa.

 Jeff Kirby is the school's principal.
 The school has a marching band, jazz band, orchestra, and choir.
 It is the first high school to have a Pheasants Forever club.
 There is a Student Council and school newspaper as well as a robotics team.

 The Indians are the school mascot and the school has a fight song / battle cry.

 Athletics

 The Indians compete in the Little Hawkeye Conference in the following sports: